numerai/numerox/readme.rst

 Resources
 =========

-- Ask usage questions `on rocket.chat`_
+- Ask questions on `chat`_
-- Report bugs `on github`_
+- Report bugs on `github`_
-- Check out the `release notes`_ to see what is new
+- See what's new in the `release notes`_

 Sponsor
 =======

-Thank you Numerai for providing funding towards the development of Numerox.
+Thank you Numerai for providing funding for the development of Numerox.

 License
 =======